jianshu93/DartUniFrac/README.md

 ## Application note

-In practice, a sketch size around 2,000 to 3,000 is good enough for making biological conclusions from analysis such as PERAMOVA and PCoA based on DartUniFrac.
+In practice, a sketch size around 2,000 to 3,000 is good enough for drawing biological conclusions from analysis such as PERAMOVA and PCoA based on DartUniFrac.
 However, users may need to increase the sketch size for analysis such as hierarchical clustering and high recall nearest neighbor search tasks.

 ## Acknowledgements
 We want to thank [Tobias Christiani](https://www.linkedin.com/in/tobias-christiani/?originalSubdomain=no),  [Otmar Ertl](https://www.linkedin.com/in/otmar-ertl/?originalSubdomain=at) and [Xiaoyun Li](https://lixiaoyun0239.github.io/cv/) for their helpful comments on DartMinHash and Efficient Rejection Sampling, respectively.
 We want to thank Yuhan(Sherlyn) Weng for helping with DartUniFrac logo design.